SashaRybalkina/SpreadsheetProject3500/README.md

 The third example of me using GPS is through using proper versioning.
 For assignment 4, I have been commiting regularly and giving meaningful comments to all of my commits.
 Also, I have been adding tags to all of my commits.
-# IMPORTANT INFO REGARDING VERSIONING
-Due to issues with connecting my GitHub repository with VisualStudio, I had to delete my old repository and create a brand new one, so a lot of my versioning history is lost.